-In order to preserve the confidential nature of the disciplinary process, and to protect the privacy interests of the student who is charged with the violation and the witnesses who may be called to testify, the hearing will be conducted in a closed (nonpublic) session.
+The hearing will be conducted in a closed (non-public) session in order to preserve the confidential nature of the disciplinary process, and to protect the privacy interests of the student who is charged with the violation and the witnesses who may be called to testify.

 The hearing officer will preside at the hearing and will rule upon all procedural matters.
-The formal rules of evidence will not apply, and hearsay is admissible, although objections to the introduction of specific statements or documents may be considered by the hearing officer.
+Only evidence and witnesses identified in the statement of evidence will be allowed.
+Presentation of any additional evidence or witnesses will be at the discretion of the hearing officer, based upon relevance to the discussion.
 The hearing officer may exclude irrelevant, immaterial, privileged, or unduly repetitious information.
-The hearing officer may establish reasonable limits upon the time allotted to the student and the Dean of Students for oral presentation and examination of witnesses.
+The hearing officer may also establish reasonable limits upon the time allotted to the student and the Dean of Students for oral presentation and examination of witnesses.